Brand development that increases sales velocity, guaranteed.

 The advent of generative AI and large language models has revolutionized the digital world.
 Companies quickly embrace these new trends to position themselves better than their competitors.
 AI integration also provides a better customer experience.

 For instance, Adobe has equipped its new version of Photoshop with generative AI.
 It allows users to retouch pictures, edit them, and make new changes quickly.
 Seeing the increasing consumer interest in AI, Google shaped its traditional search to provide AI-generated results.
+Biggest brand names use predictive analytics to monitor their brand trends and performance before and after rebranding.

 Sustainability in Branding

-For instance, fast fashion retailer H&M announced plans to use only recycled or sustainably sourced materials by 2030.
+For instance, fast fashion retailer H&M announced rebranding plans to use only recycled or sustainably sourced materials by 2030.
 As part of this shift, H&M will likely update its branding and marketing to showcase its sustainability commitments.

 Similarly, PepsiCo recently redesigned the packaging for its Aquafina water brand using 50% recycled plastic.
 The new minimalist packaging highlights this eco-friendly change.
 Other CPG giants will follow suit with sustainability-focused rebrands.